-Parent-Child Educator (Brain Builder) Part-Time
+Parenting Educator (Brain Builder) - Part-Time (Internships also available)

 TrainingGrounds is a 501(c)(3) nonprofit organization located inside the Sojourner Truth Neighborhood Center in New Orleans.
 Our mission is to increase early childhood outcomes by providing rich learning opportunities for children, parents, caregivers and educators.